SiriusXM Progress: AAR loses more time as cuts are made

 Towards the end of 2007, the Young Turks were cut from the Air America lineup, claiming it was a mutual understanding.
 The trio plans a return through internet radio.
 In the meantime, XM Radio added its second Jones Radio personality, Bill Press, to the morning drive timeslot.

 Although The Rachel Maddow Show expanded from two to three hours on March 10, 2008, XM 167 does not broadcast the third hour, instead playing a taped Thom Hartmann program.
 This became moot on September 8, 2008, when The Rachel Maddow Show returned to a two-hour format.

 In April 2008, Randi Rhodes performed at an event in San Francisco sponsored by local affiliate KKGN, which included crude remarks made at Hillary Clinton as part of a comedy routine.
 This resulted in Air America suspending Rhodes from the network.
 She claimed that the network was in breach of her contract, and ended up resigning from Air America.
-Within 24 hours, it was announced that Nova M Radio was picking up her show nationally, and hopes to retain as many affiliates as possible.
-XM 167 continued to run AAR programming in afternoons until a deal with Nova M Radio was made.
-On 2008-05-05, XM resumed broadcasting Randi Rhodes' show on Air America Radio channel 167.
+Rhodes debuted a new program syndicated by Nova FM Radio, which was returned to the XM AAR lineup on May 5. on Air America Radio channel 167.
 With this addition, the channel known as "Air America Radio" now only carried 13 hours of AAR programming per day, with 2 hours being distribution only, and only 7 of those hours in the daypart timeslots.

-America Left (2008–2011)

 On June 18, 2008, XM announced that Air America Radio would be changing its name back to America Left, beginning July 14.
 The channel kept most of its lineup, however, Lionel was replaced by Jones Radio's Stephanie Miller.
 In addition, The Young Turks returned to the channel.

+In 2008, XM merged with Sirius Satellite Radio, whose own left-oriented talk station Sirius Left predated XM's, having launched in January 2003.

 After the SiriusXM merger, the co-owned SIRIUS Left did not join the channel merger on November 12 2008.
 Since February 2009, however, several SIRIUS Left shows have joined the America Left lineup, and all remaining Air America Media shows have been dropped.
 Nevertheless, the majority of America Left programming still consists of shows of former Air Americans: Mike Malloy, Thom Hartmann (twice a day), Bill Press, and the Young Turks.